Site icon Vern Bender

 Atoms consist of an extremely small, positively charged nucleus.

-Atoms consist of an extremely small, positively charged nucleus surrounded by a cloud of negatively charged electrons.
-Although typically the nucleus is less than one ten-thousandth the size of the atom, the nucleus contains more that 99.9% of the mass of the atom.
+Atoms consist of a tiny, positively charged nucleus surrounded by a cloud of negatively charged electrons.
+Although typically, the nucleus is less than one-tenth the size of the atom, the nucleus contains more than 99.9% of the atom’s mass.

-The basic structure of an atom includes a tiny, relatively massive nucleus, containing at least one proton and usually one or more neutrons.
-Outside of the nucleus are energy levels (also called shells), which contain one or more electrons.
+The basic structure of an atom includes a tiny, relatively massive nucleus containing at least one proton and usually one or more neutrons.
+Outside the nucleus are energy levels (also called shells), which contain one or more electrons.

-·n reality, atoms do not contain any empty space.
-Rather, they are filled completely with spread-out electrons, making the shrinking of atoms impossible.
+·n reality, atoms do not contain any space.
+Instead, they are filled with spread-out electrons, making the shrinking of atoms impossible.

-Since atoms don’t have a solid surface, in one sense there’s nothing to “touch,” because there’s never a situation where one boundary meets another boundary.
-But “touch” also conveys a sense of up-close-and-personal influence, and atoms touch all the time.
+Since atoms don’t have a solid surface, in one sense, there’s nothing to “touch” because there’s never a situation where one boundary meets another boundary.
+But “touch” also conveys a sense of up-close-and-personal influence, and atoms always touch.

-qq antum-theoretical answer to the question is that atoms are not 99.99% empty.
-In spite of what many descriptions in popular texts, and even in high school physics or chemistry textbooks, try to convey, they are, ultimately, misleading metaphors.
+• The quantum-theoretical answer to the question is that atoms are not 99.99% empty.
+Despite what many descriptions in popular texts, and even in high school physics or chemistry textbooks, try to convey, they are misleading metaphors.

-Yes, an electron does take up a finite, near-point-like amount of space, as does the nucleus, but only if you measure it.
+• Yes, an electron does take up a finite, near-point-like amount of space, as does the nucleus, but only if you measure it.
 If you leave it alone, the electron is everywhere around the nucleus.
-An atom is filled with smeared out electrons, which don’t occupy a particular near-point-like amount of space, but exist as probability clouds, who.
+An atom is filled with smeared-out electrons, which don’t occupy a particular near-point-like amount of space but exist as probability clouds.

 Exit mobile version